Application dates

 Your application will be assessed against how well it meets our six core priorities.
 We will also consider:

 When assessing applications, we will also take into account previous National Lottery awards received by the applicant producer and their company.
-In order to widen the range of recipients of BFI National Lottery funding, we will not generally prioritise applications from producers who have received BFI National Lottery feature production funding within the last 18 months.
+In order to widen the range of recipients of BFI National Lottery funding, we will not generally prioritise applications from producers who have received a formal offer letter for BFI National Lottery feature production funding within the previous18 months or who have an existing Letter of Intent (LOI) in place in respect of another project.

-Such applicants will need to demonstrate exceptional engagement with our core priorities, including through presenting a case for significant talent progression and wider industry impact, in order for us to consider making a further award to the same applicant within an 18-month period.
+Such applicants will need to demonstrate exceptional engagement with our core priorities including through presenting a case for significant talent progression and wider industry impact, in order for us to consider making a further award to the same applicant within the above referenced 18-month period or who has an existing LOI in respect of another project.

 Assessment process

 Following the closing dates for application for each funding round, the assessment process as outlined below will begin.
+The assessment period for this round of Discovery Fund will be 14 weeks, instead of our usual 12, to allow for the festive period.
 At each stage, there will be projects that do not progress to the next stage.
 During the assessment process, we may contact you to ask for more information, in which case it may take us longer than the timeframe outlined below for us to reach a decision on your application.

 Producers of projects that reach the final stage of assessment will be required to meet with our Production Finance and Business Affairs teams to discuss the status and detail of their finance plan.
 At the same time, our Production team will review the proposed production budget.
 Following both such reviews, we may request that specific budget lines and/or allocations are amended and/or for further detail to be provide in relation to the finance plan, which may include asking the producer to seek additional and/or alternative funding from third-party sources, before we make a final funding decision.